 The final component consideration is the number of USB ports.
 A Streaming PC utilizes a large number of USB ports, and a motherboard that has a lot built in is extremely handy.
 Aim for 6+.

-If you manage to source any of these parts for a reasonable price, then this table contains a list of components that will perform admirably as a dedicated budget streaming PC in 2021.
+If you manage to source any of these parts for a reasonable price, then this table contains a list of components that will perform admirably as a dedicated budget streaming PC, even in 2022.
+The keyword being dedicated (2 pc setup.)
+If you are just using the machine itself, then you don’t need a capture card.

 |Component||Under $900||Optional components|